JannikRasch/cesp_Project/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+An in-depth paragraph about the project and overview of use.

 The TicTacToe grid is displayed on the console after every turn.
 The '-' on the grid marks an emty square.
-The 'X' and the 'O' marks a square thats occupied by Player X or Player O.
+The 'X' and the 'O' mark a square thats occupied by Player X or Player O.

 The game follows the regular rules of TicTacToe.
 That means that the Players place their symbol in a free square on the 3x3 grid.
 To win the game the Player needs three squares in a row, column or diagonal line.
 If no Player wins before all nine squares are occupied the game ends with a draw.